 To learn more about the subclass 491 visa (as well as the Subclass 191 Permanent Residence (Skilled Regional) visa, to be introduced on 16 November 2022, and which will enable subclass 491 visa holders to qualify for permanent residence in Australia), please see the following articles:

 For more information about the subclass 491 visa specifically, please see the following articles:

-The State Sponsored Visa Program
+Further Information About The State Sponsored Visa Programme

 For more information on the Subclass 190 visa, please see the following:

-The Skilled Independent Visa Program
+Further Information About The Skilled Independent Visa Programme

 You can read more about the Subclass 189 visa (and other skilled visas) in our Roadmap for skilled applicants – which road should I take? article.